-If you wish to follow one of your own recipes when baking, you should use a similar baked item in the table as a reference.
+If you wish to follow one of your own recipes when baking, you should use the setting values listed for similar baked items in the table as reference.

 Remove unused accessories from the cooking compartment.
-This will achieve the best possible cooking results and energy savings of up to 20 per cent.
+This will ensure that you achieve the best possible cooking results and energy savings of up to 20 per cent.

-Never pour water into the hot cooking compartment or place cookware containing water onto the cooking compartment floor.
-The temperature change can cause damage to the enamel.
+Never pour water into the hot cooking compartment or place cookware containing water onto the bottom of the cooking compartment.
+The change in temperature can cause damage to the enamel.
+Types of heating used:

-- Types of heating used: 4D hot air Top/bottom heating Circulated air grilling Grill, large area ScoolStart function
+- Bes of fleating used.

+4D hot air

+Top/bottom heating

+Circulated air grilling

+Grill, large area

+- TM coolStart function